What Does it Mean to Be Self-Employed?

 New Tax Law and Self-Employment

 The 2017 Tax Cuts and Jobs Act has made some changes to the way self-employed individuals are taxed.
 Some self-employed business owners may benefit from the regulations in this law, by being able to take a 20 percent deduction from net business income, in addition to regular expense deductions.
-This new provision is complicated and there are limits and exclusions.
+This new provision, called a Qualified Business Income is complicated and there are limits and exclusions.
 Check with your tax professional before you attempt this deduction.